Confidential Inference via Ternary Model Partitioning: Evaluation

 \subsection{Security Analysis}

 Here we consider two hypothetical adversaries, $\mathcal{A}_1$ and $\mathcal{A}_2$.
-They tend to uncover the contents of the original input $\mathbf{x}$ after obtaining $\mathbf{x}$'s IRs out of the enclave.
-We consider both adversaries have no prior knowledge of input $\mathbf{x}$, but they have different attack strategies: $\mathcal{A}_1$ intends to reconstruct the original inputs from the exposed IRs and $\mathcal{A}_2$ tries to infer the attribution information belonging to the inputs through \textsf{Model Interpretation} methods.
+They tend to uncover the contents of the original input $\mathbf{x}$ after obtaining $\mathbf{x}$'s \acp{IR} out of the enclave.
+We consider both adversaries have no prior knowledge of input $\mathbf{x}$, but they have different attack strategies: $\mathcal{A}_1$ intends to reconstruct the original inputs from the exposed \acp{IR}; $\mathcal{A}_2$ tries to infer the attribution information belonging to the inputs through \emph{model interpretation} methods.

-\nip{Input Reconstruction Attacks ($\mathcal{A}_1$).} Here we qualitatively review two representative \textsf{Input Reconstruction} techniques for deep neural networks, analyze the requirements or preconditions for these research works, and demonstrate that we can protect the data confidentiality of user inputs from powerful adversaries equipped with these techniques.
+\nip{Input Reconstruction Attacks ($\mathcal{A}_1$).} Here we qualitatively review two representative \emph{input reconstruction} techniques for \acp{DNN}, analyze the requirements and preconditions for these research works, and demonstrate that we can protect the data confidentiality of user inputs from powerful adversaries equipped with these techniques.

-In Mahendran and Vedaldi\cite{mahendran2015understanding}, the authors proposed a gradient descent based approach to reconstructing original inputs by inverting the IRs.
-Following the formal description of the input reconstruction problem in Section~\ref{para:reconstruct}, the objective of their approach is to minimize the loss function, which is the Euclid distance between $\Phi(\mathbf{x})$ and $\mathrm{IR}$.
+In Mahendran and Vedaldi\cite{mahendran2015understanding}, the authors proposed a gradient descent based approach to reconstructing original inputs by inverting the \acp{IR}.
+Following the formal description of the input reconstruction problem in Section~\ref{sec:leakage}, the objective of their approach is to minimize the loss function, which is the Euclid distance between $\Phi(\mathbf{x})$ and $\mathrm{IR}$.
 Considering that $\Phi$ should not be uniquely invertible, they restrict the inversion by adding a regularizer to enforce natural image priors.

-The research by Dosovitskiy and Brox\cite{dosovitskiy2015inverting} has a similar goal of inverting the IRs to reconstruct the original inputs.
+The research by Dosovitskiy and Brox\cite{dosovitskiy2015inverting} has a similar goal of inverting the \acp{IR} to reconstruct the original inputs.
 The major difference is that they do not manually define the natural image priors, but learn the priors implicitly and generate reconstructed images with an up-convolutional neural network.
 They involve supervised training to build the up-convolutional neural network, in which the input is the intermediate representation $\Phi(\mathbf{x})$ and the target is the input $\mathbf{x}$.
-Thus, $\mathcal{A}_1$ needs to collect the training pairs $\{\Phi(\mathbf{x}), \mathbf{x}\}$.
+Thus, $\mathcal{A}_1$ needs to collect the training pairs $\{\Phi(\mathbf{x}), \mathbf{x}\}$ in this case.